Certified Pilot Cars, LLC

 A: The escort requirements in the Florida Keys are different due to the high

-volume of tourists during the day & the safety risks of running at night.
+volume of tourist traffic during the day and the safety risks of running at night.

 Q: